Mathématique: Chapter 5

 A continuous one.

-He tried to hold himself back and down with his hands that were digging into Young’s shoulder and into the frame of the door as he tried to control his mind though sheer force of will; this must be what had happened before—he had realized it was tonal, the ninth was tonal, and he had panicked and he had lost three days.
+He tried to hold himself back and down with hands that were digging into Young’s shoulder and into the frame of the door.
+He tried to control his mind though force of will; this must be what’d happened before—he’d realized it was tonal, the ninth was tonal.
+And he’d panicked.
+And he’d lost three days.

-“Rush, everything is fine.
-You’re panicking.
-At least, I think you’re panicking.
+“Rush, everything’s fine.
 You just need to talk to me, hotshot.”

 It was going to turn.